rocky-linux/documentation/docs/labs/systems_administration_I/lab8-system_and_process_monitoring-I.md

 #### To display detailed process information using `ps`

-The following steps show how to use `ps` for displaying basic process information.
+The following steps show how to use `ps` to display basic process information.

 1. Use the `ps` command to display a list of all processes in a tree structure.